Event-AHU/OpenEvDET/README.md

 }
 ```

-If you have any questions about these works, please leave an issue.
+If you have any questions about these works, please feel free to leave an issue.